Close

 Okay, so a coloring book is not an actual cure for heartache … but coloring probably made your friend’s heart smile when they were a kid, and we think one of these adult coloring books might bring a smile to their face now:

 P.S.
-Don’t forget the box of crayons!
+Don’t forget the box of crayons or colored pencils!

 Related: Journaling to Cope with Divorce